 Instructions

-• Preheat oven to 350°F and line a 9 x 13 baking pan with parchment paper.
+• Preheat oven to 350 degrees F and line a 9 x 13 baking pan with parchment paper.

 Make the Crust:

-• In a food processor or blender, pulse together the graham crackers and granulated sugar until they are a fine crumb.
+• In a food processor or blender, pulse together 15 cinnamon graham crackers and 1/4 cup granulated sugar until they are a fine crumb.

-• Slowly add in the melted butter just until combined.
+• Slowly add 1/2 cup butter, melted just until combined.

-• Press the graham cracker mixture into your prepared baking pan in an even layer.
+• Press the graham cracker mixture into a prepared baking pan in an even layer.
 Bake for 10 minutes.
 Allow the crust to cool completely.

-A square baking pan lined with parchment paper holds an even layer of pressed graham cracker crust.
+A rectangular baking pan lined with parchment paper, filled with an even layer of pressed graham cracker crust.

 Make the Pumpkin Filling:

-• In a medium mixing bowl, stir together the pumpkin purée, pumpkin pie spice, and flour.
+• In a medium mixing bowl, stir together 1 1/2 cups pumpkin purée, 1 tablespoon pumpkin pie spice, and 1 tablespoon all-purpose flour.
 Set the mixture aside.

-A clear glass bowl contains pumpkin puree, flour, and ground cinnamon on a white marble surface.
+A glass bowl contains pumpkin puree, ground cinnamon, and flour on a white marble surface.

 Make the Cheesecake Filling:

-A mixing bowl containing creamed butter and sugar with two cracked eggs and vanilla extract on top, ready to be mixed.
+A mixing bowl containing creamed butter and sugar with two raw eggs and a small amount of vanilla extract on top, ready to be mixed.

 Assembly: